Are you looking for the best WordPress membership plugin?

 - Integrate your email marketing list using ActiveCampaign, Campaign Monitor, ConvertKit, and Mailchimp.

-Pricing: Restrict Content Pro pricing starts at $99/year for a single site license and 12 free addons.
+Pricing: Restrict Content is a free WordPress membership plugin, but you need the Pro plan for more advanced features starting at $99/year for a single site license and dozens of free addons.

-You can use this plugin to sell memberships as a stand-alone product or grant membership access as part of product purchase.
+You can use this plugin to sell memberships as a stand-alone product or grant membership access as part of product purchase on your eCommerce site.

 - Content dripping and scheduling based on specific triggers